 Is your country (or a particular area) known to be heavily unionised?

-No – in the United States, fewer than 7% of private sector employers are unionised.
+No—in the United States, fewer than 7% of private sector employers are unionized.

 What are the rules on trade union recognition?

-The National Labour Relations Act gives private sector workers the right to choose whether they wish to be represented by a union and establishes the National Labour Relations Board to hold elections for that purpose.
+The National Labor Relations Act gives private sector workers the right to choose whether they wish to be represented by a union and establishes the National Labor Relations Board to hold elections for that purpose.
 As originally enacted in 1935, the act makes it illegal for employers to:

 - discriminate against workers because of their union membership;

-- retaliate against them for engaging in organising campaigns or other concerted activities, or forming company unions; or
+- retaliate against them for engaging in organizing campaigns or other concerted activities, or forming company unions; or

 - refuse to engage in collective bargaining with the union that represents their employees.